aftershavetf2/TF2Monitor/README.md

 ![Alt text](/screenshots/TF2Monitor.png?raw=true "TF2Monitor")

+First column in the table is:

+- White box is you(settings file, self_steamid64)
+- Green box is for accounts newer than one year
+- Team colored box

 # What about VAC?

 This application does not alter any game file or intervene with the TF2 process and memory in any way.
 This is completely VAC safe.